The Ultimate What, When, Why and How Guide To Colic

 If you suspect your child may be experiencing colic, take them to your doctor for an official diagnosis and to rule out any other possible conditions.

-Unfortunately, there’s no test for colic, so the only way to know if your baby is experiencing colic is to have them checked by a doctor (3).
+Unfortunately, there’s no test for colic, so the only way to know if your baby is experiencing it is to have them checked by a doctor (3).
 Your doctor may advise you about the things you can do to help your baby (1).

 If you have any concerns about your baby’s health or wellbeing, talk to your health professional.